Ready to apply?

 Application Deadlines

-- Priority deadline: February 1, 2023.
-Apply by this deadline for priority scholarship consideration.
-Students who apply by this deadline will receive their admission decision in time to attend our Accepted Student Open House in late March (should they be accepted).
+- Apply by the priority deadline for maximum scholarship consideration.
+Students who are admitted will also receive an admission decision in time to attend our Accepted Student Open House in early April.

 Mailed Materials